evanhoogmoed/Mapping_Genetic_Varients_FTL3/README.md

-# Mapping_Genetic_Varients_FTL3
+# Mapping_Genetic_Varients_AML
 Project for Portland State altREU program.
-Visualizing and mapping varients on the FTL3 gene.
-The major gene responsible for
+Visualizing and mapping varients found in the genome of paitents with acute myleoid lukemia.